icehaku/juice_test/README.md

 ## Description

-A small project for a RoR Dev Position;
+A project for a RoR Dev Position;

 ## Run the Project